flashstep11/IoMT-Proto/README.md

 - This repo is a prototype/demo: predictions are for demonstration only and must not be used for real clinical decision making.

 ---

-If you want, I can also add a `requirements.txt` and a one-line `run.ps1` helper script to simplify the commands.
-Would you like that?